-Impaired physical mobility is a common nursing diagnosis found among most patients at one time or another.
-It can be a temporary, permanent or worsening problem and has the potential to create larger issues such as skin breakdown, infections, falls, and social isolation.
+Impaired physical mobility is a common nursing diagnosis that is often multifactorial.
+It can be a temporary, permanent or worsening problem and has the potential to create more significant issues such as skin breakdown, infections, falls, and social isolation.

-Advancing age is the most common risk factor of impaired physical mobility which increases the risk of morbidity and mortality for this population.
-Enhancing mobility is important to also improve the quality of life of patients and lessen the burden on caregivers and the healthcare system.
+Advancing age is the most common risk factor of impaired physical mobility, increasing morbidity and mortality risk for this population.
+Enhancing mobility also important as it can also improve the quality of life in addition to health outcomes of patients.

 Nurses must recognize risk factors of impaired physical mobility and work to prevent or improve poor mobility as much as possible.
 This requires a multidisciplinary team approach utilizing physical and occupational therapists, prosthetic services, rehabilitation centers, and other ongoing support to maintain physical progress.